Discussing Torah matters because the Torah matters

 It takes the moon 28 days to orbit the earth.
 In that time, it moves through various phases of light.

-With this in mind, let’s pivot our thoughts to the first page of the New Testament.
-Matthew begins his Gospel with the genealogy of Jesus Christ (Matthew 1:1).
+With this in mind, let’s open the first page of the New Testament.
+Matthew begins his Gospel with the genealogy of Jesus Christ.
 Starting with Abraham, Matthew moves through the genealogy name by name until he arrives at Jesus 42 generations later.
-In verse 17, he summarizes the list by saying, “So all the generations from Abraham to David were 14 generations, and from David to the deportation to Babylon 14 generations, and from the deportation to Babylon to the Christ 14 generations.”
-Did you catch it?
+To conclude, he summarizes by saying, “So all the generations from Abraham to David were 14 generations, and from David to the deportation to Babylon 14 generations, and from the deportation to Babylon to the Christ 14 generations” (Matthew 1:17).

-The Gospel of Matthew wants us to understand that Jesus is King.
-Calling Him the son of David is not just a historical fact but also a reference to Jesus’ right to the throne.
-When Matthew, a Jew, writes this note about 14 generations, the number 14 jumps out at him because in Hebrew the name David equals 14.
+But it’s more than that.
+A theme in the Gospel of Matthew is that Jesus is King.
+Calling Jesus the son of David is not just a historical fact but also a reference to Jesus’ right to the throne.
+In Hebrew (an alphanumeric language), the name David equals 14.

 Another 14 days pass and again the light is full.
 We’re reminded of King David, except this time it’s the Son of David who has come into view.
 It is the time of Jesus Christ (14 generations after the deportation to Babylon).
-Praying to God in the Garden of Gethsemane on the night of Passover, Jesus our King is clothed in the light of the full moon.

 To recap: